cdn77/node-socket-daemon/docs/user/05-cli.md

   daemon was started, and then `extends` options will be resolved as usual, meaning that the final list of loaded config files may change.

+  The daemon will apply the new configuration immediately upon issuing this command.
+It will try to figure out the smallest set of actions needed to make the actual state match the configuration, but some changes _will_ lead to workers being restarted.
+As usual, this should happen with zero downtime.

   **Options:**

   - ( `--config=<path>` _or_ `-c <path>` ) _or_ ( `--ipc=<path>` _or_ `-i <path>` )